akabaker/kubecon/day2/freddie-macs-service-mesh-journey.md

 ### To software defined instrastructure
 The mesh abstracts common app support features into  the service platform.
-SRE (side card, reliability team lol)
+SRE (sidecar reliability team lol)

 ### Security use cases
 * Istio is critical for zero trust and micro-segmentation